Skip to main content

 What does the policy aim to do?

-Its goal is to increase the impact of research and innovation investment.
+The goal of the EU valorisation policy is to increase the societal value and impact of research and innovation investments.

 Guiding principles for knowledge valorisation